Man, what do you do?"

 - Alisin from Fans! in early strips.
 Finding a cure was the first step of her Character Development from the hedonistic "Alisin" of the first two books to the "Ally" of the fifth and onward.

-- This is first hinted, then confirmed, to be the motivation behind Larisa's devil-may-care attitude about life and lack of inhibitions.
+- Sandra and Woo: This is first hinted, then confirmed, to be the motivation behind Larisa's devil-may-care attitude about life and lack of inhibitions.
 She's known to be diabetic, and is also hiding some additional drug regimen from her friends.
-She eventually reveals (via As You Know to Sandra) that she has Wolfram syndrome, which is causing her diabetes and slowly killing her.
+She eventually reveals (via As You Know to Sandra) that she has Wolfram syndrome, which is what's causing her diabetes and is slowly killing her.

 - Kirk in The Gungan Council lives vicariously all the time due to having just a few more years to live.